microbiome/microbiome/vignettes/Core.md

 This visualization method has been used for instance in [Intestinal microbiome landscaping: Insight in community assemblage and implications for microbial modulation strategies](https://academic.oup.com/femsre/article/doi/10.1093/femsre/fuw045/2979411/Intestinal-microbiome-landscaping-insight-in#58802539).
 Shetty et al. _FEMS Microbiology Reviews_ fuw045, 2017.

+Note that you can order the taxa on the heatmap with the order.taxa argument.

 ```r
 # Core with compositionals: